IAmMoltony/ds-craft/README.md

 # ds-craft

 DS-Craft is a Minecraft demake for Nintendo DS, written in C and C++.
+Inspired by [Paper Minecraft](https://scratch.mit.edu/projects/10128407/).

 **Note**: The development of this project is currently not very active because I have school.